J.E. Benson Public School: J. E. Benson

 J. E. Benson was the son of James Benson and Angeline Parliament; he was a resident of Roblin's Mills, Prince Edward County.
 Benson taught in public schools around Prince Edward County until he became the inspector for public schools in Prince Edward County, after his graduation from Queen's University.
 Inspector Benson was first appointed to His Windsor position on December 16, 1919; he started his duties February 1, 1920.
 Benson was the first educationalist to bring the rotary system to Canadian schools; he was a trusted school inspector for twenty five years.

 Inspector Benson died from a heart attack on August 12, 1936, after returning to his summer home, his usual custom following the closing of schools for the summer; he "looked in good health" when he retired for the night but suffered from a heart attack and died before help arrived.

 Mascot

-The current mascot for J.E.
-Benson Public School is the Bobcat; they are known as "The Benson Bobcats".
+The mascot for J.E.
+Benson Public School was the Bobcat; students were also known as "The Benson Bobcats".